 Church Clarity is a crowd-sourced database of spiritual and post-church organizations.
 A team of volunteers scores organizations by how easy it is to find that organization's Actively Enforced Policy online.
 It evaluates organizational websites for policies around leadership & participation that impact LGBTQ+ people, people of color, and women.
 Common Ground is both a partner & supporter of this work, because #clarityisreasonable.

 The Presbyterian Church (USA) is a liberal, mainline Protestant Christian denomination.
 Rooted in the Reformed tradition, the PCUSA is the largest Presbyterian denomination in the US, and is known for its demonstrable progressive positions on justice, gender, economy and race.
-Though Common Ground is not a PCUSA organization, the denomination is a financial supporter of CG and our organizer, Chris Romine, is ordained through them.
+Though Common Ground is not a PCUSA organization, the denomination is a financial supporter of CG and our founding organizer, Chris, is an ordained minister through them.

-W/ is a collective of faith leaders & community leaders united to support the manifold ministries of progressive faith spaces.
-While many from W/ come from an Evangelical heritages, most have decolonized, or are in the process of decolonizing and reconstructing their faith orientations.
-W/ is a growing space for relationship building, collaboration and critical thinking around matters of race, gender and justice - and the ways each of those intersects.
+W/ is a collective of faith leaders & community leaders united to support the manifold work and programming of progressive spiritual spaces.
+W/ is invested in the work of decolonizing religion, and is a growing space for relationship building, collaboration and critical thinking around matters of race, gender and justice - and the ways each of those intersects.
 That intersectional work helps toward better institutional practices & accountability.